MrinalJoshi2223/Study/Business research methods with spss/class notes/Research Proposal.md

 	- what is our requirement
 - should be written in paragraph form
 - Includes description of the specific business-related problem/issue
-- How th epresent study adress the problem
+- How the present study adress the problem
 - possible benefits and impacts of the study on the issue

 # Objectives of the study